voolga/agentql-test-examples/examples/js-examples/close-popup/README.md

 ---
-title: Close a cookie dialog
+title: Close popup windows
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Close modals like promotional forms and banners with AgentQL.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: closing popup windows with AgentQL

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This example demonstrates how to close popup windows (like promotion form) with AgentQL.

 ## Run the script